Patgoral/Patgoral/README.md

 ### Mongoose/Express/React/Node

 An adventure race leaderboard app.
 This allows users to submit their results, as well as upload a photo and a GPX file.
 This creates a live updated leaderboard, where you can click each name and see their results, image, and the GPX track rendered to a map.
 This was a huge challenge as far as managing the massive amount of data associated with GPX files.
 Most of this was handled on the backend, with multiple parsing functions, and a conversion to encoded polyline before sending to the server.
+I published my solution for parsing the data and converting it to encoded polyline as a NodeJs package.
+This can be found at: [gpx-to-encoded-polyline]([https://friedclay.com](https://www.npmjs.com/package/gpx-to-encoded-polyline))

 ### Check it out deployed here : [Friedclay.com](https://friedclay.com)